alperencelik/noobspray/README.md

 ---

-Your kubernetes cluster is **three step** far to you.
+Your kubernetes cluster is **three steps** far to you.
 Let's get started.

 1. Clone this repository